kwphil/philo/doc/cmplr/syntax/syntaxList.md

 #### Using ''
 - ##### + Used to specifically include specific types of the return
 - ##### - Used to exclude specific types of the return
 - :Type Denotes a specific colon operator in the file.
-Can be doubled up
+Can be doubled up to represent more colon operators